carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

 Somewhat coupled to the loss function is the **optimizer**.
 The optimizer here refers to the algorithm with which the model learns to optimize on the provided loss function.

 We need to choose which optimizer to use and, if this optimizer has parameters, what values to use for those.
-Furthermore, we need to specify how many times to show the training samples to the optimizer.
+Furthermore, we specify how many times to present the training samples to the optimizer.
 In other words, the optimizer is responsible for taking the output of the loss function and then applying some changes to the weights within the network.
 It is through this process that the “learning” (adjustment of the weights) is achieved.

 ```
 ## compile the model